Course objectives and scope

 - Modelling of fire events.

-Who should attendThe course is suitable for those who require a greater depth of knowledge regarding hydrocarbon releases, including:
+Who should attendThe course is suitable for those who require a greater depth of knowledge regarding dispersion, explosions and fires, including:

 - Safety managers/representatives